 An air conditioner that won’t turn on is aggravating.
 What does it mean?
 Can you troubleshoot it yourself?
 Will you have to break the bank for an unexpected costly repair?
 Is there anything you can do to prevent this from happening again in the future?

 While there isn’t a “one-size-fits-all” answer to all of your AC questions, there are several common situations that can cause air conditioning system to shut down.
 Below, we list the likely culprits to an AC that won’t turn on and what you can do about it.

 This is your home’s way of protecting itself from fires.
 If you’re doing laundry, using the dishwasher, baking a pie, and blasting your AC all at once, the power surge may cause a breaker to trip.

 How to Troubleshoot: Before you panic, check to see if you need to reset a breaker.
 All switches on the panel should be labeled, indicating the part of your home it powers.
 Find the one that corresponds to your air conditioner.
 It’ll have three settings: “On”, “Off” and a middle neutral setting.
 Set it to neutral before switching it back to “On”.

 2. Dirty AC Air Filters or Frozen AC Coils

-Your air conditioner absorbs the heat from your home.
+Air conditioners work by absorbing the heat from your home.
 The moisture condenses and drips into a drip pan, which is then drained outside.
-However, if the air flow is obstructed, instead of dripping into a pan, the condensation will freeze.
-Over time, this creates multiple layers of ice over the AC coils.
+For this process to work seamlessly, you need to change your air filters regularly.
+Otherwise, dirt accumulation will block airflow.
+As a result, instead of moisture dripping into a drip pan, the water will freeze on the AC coils.

-The fuse box is a small square box on the outside wall of your home.
+How to troubleshoot.
+The fuse box is a small square box on an outside wall of your home.
 You can open it by lifting up its metal lid.
 Pull the fuses out and use a multimeter to do a continuity test.
 If one of the fuses is not working, you can simply buy a new one at any hardware store.

 5. Faulty capacitor.